bgachara/bgachara.github.io/posts/pl.md

 ---
 ## Motivation

-  Understanding the principles that run across languages, appreciating which language features are best suited for which type of application and knowing how to craft interpreters that bring these languages to life : Essentials of programming languages.
+- Understanding the principles that run across languages, appreciating which language features are best suited for which type of application and knowing how to craft interpreters that bring these languages to life : Essentials of programming languages.

-## Properties of PL.

-1. Syntax.
-2. Names.
-3. Type System.
-4. Semantics.
-5. Memory model.
-6. Evaluation Mechanism.
-7. Abstraction Mechanism.
+- Programming languages shapes programming thought and how ideas and computations are expressed.

 - Increased ability to express ideas
 - Improved background for choosing appropriate languages